TillF/WASA-SED/docs/index.md

 *nbr. classes*: Number of sediment size classes considered in the simulation <br>
 *lakeinflow*: Effluent size distribution at the sub-basin outlet after sediment routing through the reservoir cascade \[-].The total number of sediment size classes is previously specified in the file ```do.dat```.

-Example: After each time step, e.g. after one day, the sediment outflow discharge at the sub-basin outlet has the following effluent size distribution for the given sediment classes (e.g. three sediment classes): fifth column displays the results of grain size distribution for the sub-basin with Map-ID 57 (0.60, 0.30 and 0.10, for sediment classes 1 to 3, respectively).
+Example: After each time step, e.g. after one day, the sediment outflow discharge at the sub-basin outlet has the following effluent size distribution for the given sediment classes (e.g. three sediment classes): fifth column displays the results of grain size distribution for the sub-basin with ID 57 (0.60, 0.30 and 0.10, for sediment classes 1 to 3, respectively).
 Results are displayed for all sub-basins without distinguishing between size classes.

 \[[Table of contents](#toc)]
 ## 5 References